cazacov/CarND-Behavioral-Cloning-P3/writeup_report.md

 1. Drive three laps counterclockwise keeping the car in the middle of the road.
 2. Drive three laps clockwise keeping the car in the middle of the road.
 3. Drive four recovery laps where I intentionally steered the car to the side and then returned it to the road.
 To learn only the good behavior (returning back) in these records I import only samples with positive or only negative steering angles.
 4. Drive carefully through the curves.
-In this case I only import the samples with non zero steering angle.
+In this case I only import the samples with non-zero steering angle.

 Here is an example of good behavior that model should learn: